800-954-8250

 Uptick Shows Signs of A Shift

-During the years of 2016 & 2017, the overall usage nationwide of home health care and hospice services both experienced a significant uptick, with several millions of additional Medicare beneficiaries receiving care.
-Examining the most recent data pulled from Medicare Part A and Medicare Part B claims, there were nearly 58 million Medicare beneficiaries living in the United States by December 2017.
-This number was representative of a roughly 2 percentage points increase in the population compared to the year 2016.
+During the last five years, the overall usage nationwide of home health care and hospice services both experienced a significant uptick, with several millions of additional Medicare beneficiaries receiving care.
+Examining the most recent data pulled from Medicare Part A and Medicare Part B claims, there were nearly 58 million Medicare beneficiaries living in the United States in December 2017.
+This number was representative of a roughly 2 percentage points increase in the population compared to previous years.
 It is now estimated that within the next 30 years, the overall number of enrolled beneficiaries approach 93 million.
-These numbers offer economic opportunity for home health agencies, hospice care facilities, EVV and home health software providers, aides and other players within the market.
+These numbers offer economic opportunity for home health agencies, hospice care facilities, EVV and home health software providers, aides, and other players within the market.